6 things to do before purchasing a house

 2. During the purchase offer, do your due diligence with regard to home insurance

-As soon as you make your purchase offer, contact your insurer to get an idea of how much your home insurance premium would cost, but above all, to make sure the property is not exposed to certain risks which may make it difficult for you to get insured (e.g. non-compliant home or located in a flood-risk area).
+As soon as you plan to make your purchase offer, contact your insurer to get an idea of how much your home insurance premium would cost, but above all, to make sure the property is not exposed to certain risks which may make it difficult for you to get insured (e.g. non-compliant home or located in a flood-risk area).

 3. Inspect the residence, and have it inspected